NicosNicolaou16/Ink_Api_Compose/README.md

   <a title="simulator_image"><img src="examples/example_gif.gif" height="500" width="200"></a>
 </p>

-## A Brief History Behind This Repository :smile:
+## A Brief History Behind This Repository :smiley:

 I began this project to test the new Google Ink API, and while I was working on it, my son saw it and asked if he could draw.
 I told him to wait, then quickly implemented a simple version with